Scythian Mythology

 Attempts to reconstruct the "Scythian model of the world" were made in Scythology.
 However, from our point of view, they were not comprehensive because the reconstruction was carried out on an Indo-Iranian linguistic and mythological basis, the possibilities of which, as already mentioned, are limited for the interpretation of Scythian myths (HASANOV ZAUR.
 2002: 354).

-According to Herodotus, the Scythian cult did not know the images of gods, but M. Rostovtsev observed contradiction of these words with facts.
+According to Herodotus, the Scythian cult did not know the images of gods, but M. Rostovtsev observed a contradiction of these words with facts.
 He noted the presence of the image of the Scythian gods, which were made for the Scythians by the Greeks.
-However, ignoring anthropomorphic stone sculptures in the steppes, he gave an explanation of this fact as if they allegedly were a result of the Hellenization of the Iranian population in the steppes at a later period (ROSTOVTSEV M.I.
+However, ignoring anthropomorphic stone sculptures in the steppes, he explained this fact as if they allegedly resulted in the Hellenization of the Iranian population in the steppes at a later period (ROSTOVTSEV M.I.
 2002: 55).

-D. Rayewski argues that human images were borrowed by the Scythians from ancient oriental and Ionian traditions.
-He examines the evolution of sculptures and comes to the conclusion that they reflect the way of modeling the universe, pointing out that some researchers give them mythological interpretation (RAYEVSKIY D. 2006: 246-254)/
+D. Rayewski argues that the Scythians borrowed human images from ancient oriental and Ionian traditions.
+He examines the evolution of sculptures and comes to the conclusion that they reflect the way of modeling the universe, pointing out that some researchers give them mythological interpretations (RAYEVSKIY D. 2006: 246-254)/

 At right: Steppe stone sculpture.
-The park-museum of stone "babas" (Luhansk, the city on eastern Ukraine).
+The park-museum of the stone "babas" (Luhansk, a city in eastern Ukraine).

 In 2011, a granite pillar was found in the village of Ruchaivka in the Zaporizhzhia Region.
 As it turned out after investigation this is a Scythian anthropomorphic stele (see. photo below).